Brazil Lake Lithium Project

 Tenure - 15,042 Ha

-• Favourable geological conditions for spodumene rich pegmatite.
+• Favourable geological conditions for spodumene-rich pegmatite.

 • 31 exploration licences owned outright across a ~50km zone.